liyu10000/liyu10000.github.io/README.md

  - Neuclies detection using segmentors like UNet.
  - Overall TCT diagnosis, based on the statistics of cells and DNA contents, using classifiers like SVM or XGBoost.

-### Application of deep learning in TMB (tumor mutation burdon) prediction of immunotherapy
+### Application of deep learning in TMB (tumor mutation burden) prediction of immunotherapy
  - correlation of TMB counts with features of WSIs (whole slide images), via an encoder-decoder approach.